-disclosure of the parts of the documents that are conditionally exempt under section 47E(d) of the FOI Act could reasonably be expected to prejudice the Department's operational activities and functions and, as a result, the ability of the Department to protect Australia's borders.
-I consider there to be a strong public interest in ensuring that the ability of the Department to conduct its operational activities and functions is not compromised or prejudiced in any way.
+disclosure of the parts of the documents that are conditionally exempt under section 47E(d) of the FOI Act could reasonably be expected to prejudice operational functions of the Department.
+I consider there to be a strong public interest in ensuring that the ability of the Department to conduct operational functions is not compromised or prejudiced in any way.
 I consider that this would be contrary to the public interest and that this factor weighs strongly against disclosure.